-Food trucks are more popular today than ever before.
-You’ve likely seen them at festivals, birthday parties, weddings, and other special events.
+Food trucks are more popular today than ever before; you’ve likely seen them at festivals, birthday parties, weddings, and other special events.
 In addition, since the COVID-19 pandemic began, many patrons have opted for grabbing meals from food trucks instead of visiting restaurants.
-If you’re intrigued by the idea of running a food truck or already own one and want to learn how to grow a food truck business, keep reading this post!
+If you’re intrigued by running a food truck or already own one and want to learn how to grow a food truck business, keep reading this post!

 The Food Truck Craze Continues